Carpet Cleaning in stevenage

 Our service starts with a free quotation & honest advice.
 The price quoted is always the price that you pay.
 With many years of carpet cleaning we tailor our service to each customers requirements.

-Depending on the job, we utilize a wide variety of carpet cleaning equipment and techniques including steam cleaning, hot water extraction, very low moisture cleaning, dry cleaning etc.
+Depending on the job, we utilize a wide variety of carpet cleaning equipment and techniques including steam cleaning, hot water extraction, very low moisture cleaning, bonnet cleaning, dry cleaning etc.

 The carpet cleaning products used in a domestic setting are specifically choosen to be gentle and 100% safe for children & pets.
 Depending on the environment, carpets are usually dry in under 2 hours.